officelearn/azure-docs.sv-se/articles/iot-edge/module-edgeagent-edgehub.md

 ---
-title: EdgeAgent och EdgeHub önskade egenskaper referens – Azure IoT Edge | Microsoft Docs
+title: EdgeAgent and EdgeHub desired properties reference - Azure IoT Edge | Microsoft Docs
-description: Granska specifika egenskaper och deras värden för modultvillingar edgeAgent och edgeHub
+description: Review the specific properties and their values for the edgeAgent and edgeHub module twins
 author: kgremban
 manager: philmea
 ms.author: kgremban